FlaxEngine/FlaxDocs/manual/editor/interface.md

 ![Flax Editor Interface](../get-started/media/flax-layout.png)

 Flax Editor's interface is made of **dockable windows** which can be rearranged, grouped, detached and docked.
 You can drag and arrange a window by selecting and dragging the window header.
 It can be very useful when adapting the workspace for your need.
-Flax Editor saves the windows layout (per project) on closing, and every few seconds, to restore it on relaunch.
+Flax Editor saves the window's layout (per project) on closing and every few seconds to restore it on relaunch.

 Useful shortcuts for faster navigation:
 * **Ctrl + Tab** - next tab